Fall 2017 Plans:

 View UH FAQs for Student eCommerce Services for additional information.

-Continuing students who cannot pay in full by the December 9, 2016 payment receipt deadline have the option to enroll in the 4-month payment plan to prevent disenrollment of their Spring 2017 classes.
-If you have been awarded financial aid for the current term (login to MyUH to see if you have an award for the Spring 2017 semester), you do not need to sign up for the payment plan by December 9.
+Continuing students who cannot pay in full by the July 21, 2017 payment receipt deadline have the option to enroll in the 4-month payment plan to prevent disenrollment of their Fall 2017 classes.
+If you have been awarded financial aid for the current term (login to MyUH to see if you have an award for the Spring 2017 semester), you do not need to sign up for the payment plan by July 21.
 If you have met the terms of your awarded financial aid, your aid will automatically be applied as payment toward eligible charges.
-If a balance remains on your account after financial aid begins to disburse funds on January 1, 2017, you may sign up for the 3-month payment plan by January 18, 2017.
+If a balance remains on your account after financial aid begins to disburse funds on August 30, you may sign up for the 3-month payment plan by August 30.

 - Students must be registered for the current semester to sign up for a payment plan.
 Students will not be able to sign up for a payment plan if there is a past due balance on their student account from a previous term, or if there is a financial obligation hold on their account.
 Past due balances must be paid and financial obligations holds must be cleared prior to enrolling in a payment plan.